Cate Blanchett: Reception and style

 Blanchett is regarded as one of the finest and most versatile actors of her generation.
 She is noted for her ability to play characters from many different walks of life, and for headlining and being an ensemble player in a wide range of film genres and production scales, from low-budget independent films to high-profile blockbusters.
-She has also been praised for her mastery over a wide array of diverse accents, including English, Irish, French, and various regional American accents.
+She has also been praised for her mastery of many diverse accents, including English, Irish, French, and various regional American accents.
 In a 2022 readers' poll by Empire magazine, Blanchett was voted one of the 50 greatest actors of all time.

-Commenting on her appeal as a screen actor in Vulture, Will Leitch and Tim Grierson stated that her greatest skill was "her ability to combine relatability and elusiveness: She is always completely present and yet just out of grasp.
-She has been forever daring, uncompromising and perpetually, resolutely, herself."
-Blanchett's performance in the film Carol was ranked as the 2nd best movie performance of the decade by IndieWire in 2019.
-Writing of her performance in the film, Christian Zilko states, "The greatest performance in a career where almost every role feels like a legitimate contender, Cate Blanchett's take on Carol Aird is a veritable symphony of repressive silence."
+The Independent stated that Blanchett's "breadth of talent allows her to forge one memorable character after another", describing her as a "subtle and intelligent" actor who is "blessed with a charisma that allows her to step with ease into blockbuster territory."
+Vulture writers Will Leitch and Tim Grierson regarded her "ability to combine relatability and elusiveness" while being "completely present and yet just out of grasp", and deemed her "the rare actor who can headline anything, from weepy dramas to action films to experimental art pieces to silly comedies."
+Blanchett's performance in the film Carol (2015) was ranked by IndieWire as the 2nd best movie performance of the decade.
+Christian Zilko wrote, "The greatest performance in a career where almost every role feels like a legitimate contender, Cate Blanchett's take on Carol Aird is a veritable symphony of repressive silence."